-Mr. Speaker, Sir, before I conclude, I would like to thank everyone that has helped shape this Budget with their ideas, input, hard work, and dedication.
-I thank the honourable Prime Minister for his leadership, vision, and guidance.
-I thank my fellow Cabinet Ministers for their contribution and support to my dedicated team at the Ministry of Finance and all the staff of the Fiji Revenue and Customs Service.
-I sincerely thank you all for your contributions in putting this Budget together.
-I thank you for your tireless efforts, sacrifice and display of your dedication and commitment.

-I would also like to thank all our development partners - civil society, private sector organisations, multilateral financial institutions for their support.
-A special thanks to the Government of Australia for the significant support rendered to Fiji through a comprehensive and credible development programme, and in particular through an innovative budget support programme.
-Whilst the budget support financing is important, more critically, the programme has supported Fiji to undertake and accelerate substantial reforms in a range of areas.
+- 263. Mr. Speaker Sir, before I conclude, I would like to thank everybody that has helped shape this budget with their ideas, input, hard work and dedication.
+I thank the Honorable Prime Minister for his leadership, vision and guidance.
+I thank my fellow cabinet Ministers for their contribution and support to my dedicated team at the Ministry of Finance and all the staff of the Fiji Revenue and Customer service.
+I sincerely thank you all for your contributions in putting this budget together.
+I thank you for your tireless effort, sacrifice and display of patriotism. - 264.
+I would like to also thank all the development partners, civil society and private organizations and multilateral financial institutions for their support.
+Special thanks to the Government of Australia for the significant support rendered to Fiji through a comprehensive and credible development program and in particular through budget support.
+Whilst the budget support financing is important, more critically, the program has supported Fiji to undertake and accelerate substantial reforms in a range of areas.